Ending New Infection in Swaziland Phase II

 Long term vision: To ensure long-term access to treatment and care for HIV positive patients in need of treatment and to provide proof of concept of the benefits of Treatment as Prevention, thereby catalyzing the widespread adoption of a new form of HIV prevention in Southern Africa and beyond.

-The three-year Early Access to ART for All implementation study (2014-2017) is introduced to better understand how to scale up immediate access to HIV treatment in Swaziland.
+The three-year Early Access to ART for All implementation study (2014-2017) was introduced to improve understanding on how to scale up immediate access to HIV treatment in Swaziland.
 While compelling research findings show that the use of early ART substantially reduces new HIV infections, practical questions remain concerning specific elements of implementation of early treatment for people who are feeling healthy.
 These questions include whether or not people will seek health services, accept and start treatment, and stay in care.
 The study is designed to answer these questions.

 A strategic mix of multidisciplinary research methodologies will be applied and community participation is an integral part of this implementation research: